Cloudstrucc/Public/docs/architecture-outline-fin.md

 ### 11.5 Managed Environments

 Managed Environments is a set of premium features that you can turn on in an environment to make it easier to manage at scale.
 When you turn on Managed Environments, you can use the premium governance and security features of Power Platform to get more visibility and control with less effort.
 Managed Environments isn’t a separate license.
 It’s an entitlement that’s included in the standalone Power Platform licenses.
 Managed Environments is turned off by default.
-When you turn it on, you unlock several security and compliance features, such as:
+Managed environments have been turned on by default thereby activating the following compliance features:

 - Limit sharing
-- Data policies
+- **Data policies**
 - IP firewall
-- IP cookie binding
+- **IP cookie binding**
 - Customer-managed keys
-- Lockbox
+- **Lockbox**
-- Data loss prevention policies for desktop flows
+- **Data loss prevention policies for desktop flows**
-- Extended backups
+- **Extended backups**
-- Solution checker enforcement
+- **Solution checker enforcement**

 ### 11.6 Environment Groups